A Detailed Comparison of SMS vs Email Marketing: Which Is Better

 Two important digital marketing channels are SMS and email.
 The former is more focused on mobile marketing.
 At the same time, the latter can be targeted towards both mobile and PC.

-In this article, we will explore the different areas where SMS marketing (text marketing) performs better than email marketing and vice versa.
+In this article, we will compare SMS marketing vs email marketing and explore the different areas where one performs better than the other.

 What is SMS marketing?

-SMS marketing uses text messages to deliver marketing material to new and old customers.
+SMS marketing, also known as text marketing, uses text messages to deliver marketing material to new and old customers.
 These messages are delivered directly to the SMS inbox on the recipient's cell phone.

-SMS is used to deliver two main types of marketing messages:
+SMS is used to deliver two main types of marketing messages, promotional and transactional.

-• Promotional text messages: These are focused solely on selling a product or service by actively promoting and advertising it and increasing brand awareness.
+Promotional text messages are focused solely on selling a product or service by actively promoting and advertising it and increasing brand awareness.
+Examples include SMS campaigns about new products or special offers to attract customers' attention and generate customer engagement.

 What is email marketing?

 Email marketing involves running direct digital marketing campaigns via electronic mail (email).
-The purpose is the same – to promote and sell a business's products and services – but the channel and its associated pros and cons differ.
+The purpose is the same – to promote and sell a business's products and services and improve the customers' experiences.
+But there can be vast differences between SMS versus email marketing channel and their associated pros and cons.

 1. Delivery channel